B00merang-Project/Windows-8-Metro/README.md

-# Windows-8.1-Metro
+# Windows-10-Mobile
-GTK theme taking styles &amp; colors from Windows 8.1 Metro apps
+GTK theme based on the Windows 10 Mobile appearance